 Source: Annual report of the Ontario Coroner’s Domestic Violence Death Review Committee, 2008

-Under the Occupational Health and Safety Act (as of June 15, 2010), employers who are aware or who ought reasonably to be aware that domestic violence that would likely expose a worker to physical injury may occur in the workplace must take every precaution reasonable in the circumstances to protect a worker.
+Under the Occupational Health and Safety Act, employers who are aware or who ought reasonably to be aware that domestic violence that would likely expose a worker to physical injury may occur in the workplace must take every precaution reasonable in the circumstances to protect a worker.

-The Occupational Health and Safety Act (as of June 15, 2010) defines workplace violence (see page 6).
+The Occupational Health and Safety Act defines workplace violence (see page 6).
 Domestic violence is interpreted in a manner consistent with the workplace violence definition when it may occur in the workplace.

 It is in your best interests to be able to recognize the signs of domestic violence in order to keep your workers safe.
 While there are numerous signs of domestic violence, the most common one in the workplace is harassment, over the phone or in person.
 The document Recognizing Domestic Violence in the Workplace, located in the Toolbox provides a more complete list of these signs.